genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/08_state_management.md

 ### Add Event Handlers for the rest of the states

-Create a new event handler called `TRADE_CANCELLED` to handle cancellations.
+Create a new Event Handler called `TRADE_CANCELLED` to handle cancellations.
 Then integrate the state machine in it.

 ```kotlin
 eventHandler<TradeCancelled>(name = "TRADE_CANCELLED", transactional = true) {